On the super-Liouville equations on the sphere: Existence of least-energy solutions

 Combining (\ref{4.1}) and (\ref{4.2}), we find that $\bar {u}_n\geq -C$.
 Furthermore we know that $|\bar{u}_n|\leq C$ by (\ref{upbound}).
 Consequently we have that $\left\| {{u_n}} \right\|_{H^1}$ is bounded.
 By the Moser-Trudinger and Sobolev inequality, through standard arguments (or see \cite[Lemma3.3]{jevnikar2020existence1}), one can show that \( \mathcal{A} \) is weakly closed.
-Then there is a
+Then from Ekeland's variational principle, we know there is a

 such that